 Who commits sexual coercion?

-Anyone, including friends, co-workers, bosses, dates, partners, family members, and strangers, can use coercion.
+Anyone, including friends, co-workers, bosses, landlords, dates, partners, family members, and strangers, can use coercion.
 Sexual coercion is most likely to happen with someone you already have some type of relationship with.
 Sexual activity should always happen with your consent.
-If you are being pressured or coerced into sexual activity, that may be a type of sexual assault.
+If you are being pressured or coerced into sexual activity, that may be a type of sexual assault and it may be against the law.

 What are some examples of sexual coercion?